deleveld/OpenPMX/README.md

 # Wish-list / TODO
 - During checkout, calculate paramater gradients to identify paramaters that may be numerically unidentifiable
-- Make estimation of caterorical variables possible.
+- Make estimation of categorical variables possible.
 - Post-estimation evaluation of the objective function in the spirit of NONMEM and $COV.
 Possibly the gradient can be calculated at the final estimate and the first and second derivatives calculated using splines.
 It is also possible to transform this back into the scale of the user paramaters?
 - Calculate NPDE.
 - Add code to generate data for VPCs.
 - Implement more analytic models from Abuhelwa AY, Foster DJ, Upton RN.
 ADVAN-style analytical solutions for common pharmacokinetic models.
 J Pharmacol Toxicol Methods 2015; 73: 42-8
+- Consider using the LDLT decomposition to encode the population model parameters for omega.

 # Philosophy
 - Do one thing and do it well.
 - Fewer dependencies are better.
-- Reproducability is good.
+- Reproducibility is good.